School Climate

 How do we get started?

 2. Develop key systems and approaches.
-Incorporate trauma informed or restorative discipline practices or consider multi-tiered systems for social, emotional, and cultural well-being.
+Incorporate trauma-informed or restorative discipline practices or consider multi-tiered systems for social, emotional, and cultural well-being.

 3. Take stock of the physical space.
-Safe schools are a primary factor for good attendance and is strongly correlated to student academic outcomes.
+Safe schools are a primary factor for good attendance and are strongly correlated to student academic outcomes.
 Scan your building and classrooms for opportunities to create safe spaces.

 4. Bring together stakeholders.
 Invite families, Elders, tribes, support services, youth, and school staff to create a shared vision and goals for improving school climate and connectedness.